tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 The main design principle of Falcon is compactness, i.e. it was designed in a way that achieves minimal total memory bandwidth requirement (the sum of the signature size plus the public key size).
 This is possible due to the compactness of NTRU lattices.
 Falcon also offers very efficient signing and verification procedures.
 The main potential downsides of Falcon refer to the non-triviality of its algorithms and the need for floating point arithmetic support.

 Access to a robust floating-point stack in Falcon is essential for accurate, efficient, and secure execution of the mathematical computations involved in the scheme.
-It helps maintain precision, supports error correction techniques, and contributes to the overall reliability and performance of Falcon's cryptographic operations.
+It helps maintain precision, supports error correction techniques, and contributes to the overall reliability and performance of Falcon's cryptographic operations as well makes it more resistant to side-channel attacks.

 The performance characteristics of Dilithium and Falcon may differ based on the specific implementation and hardware platform.
 Generally, Dilithium is known for its relatively fast signature generation, while Falcon can provide more efficient signature verification.
 The choice may depend on whether the application requires more frequent signature generation or signature verification.
 For further clarity, please refer to the tables in sections {{RecSecurity}} and {{Comparisons}}.